-Even after the mobilization of the reserves is completed, defensible borders additionally provide the IDF with the necessary strategic depth it requires for managing a defensive battle, in the event Israel comes under attack.
-Should Israel lack this minimal battle space, then its deterrence posture will be weakened and the propensity of regional armies to initiate a surprise attack will grow, in order to achieve a decisive outcome against the IDF as rapidly as possible.
+Even after that mobilization is carried out, defensible borders additionally provide the IDF with the strategic depth it requires for managing a defensive battle, in the event Israel comes under attack.
+Should Israel lack this minimal battle space, then its deterrence posture will be weakened and the propensity of regional armies to initiate a surprise attack will grow, aimed at achieving a decisive outcome against the IDF as rapidly as possible.

 These have been the main considerations for defensible borders, given that conventional Arab war coalitions formed in 1948, 1967, and 1973 that featured the deployment of Iraqi expeditionary forces to Israel's east.
 Since the end of the 1991 Gulf War and the advent of peace between Israel and Jordan, this danger has diminished in the near term.
-Yet no one can be certain how Iraq will evolve in the long term: perhaps it will become a new Arab democracy seeking peace with Israel - or it might become a satellite state of Iran, seeking to spread Iranian influence in the Arab world.
+Yet no one can be certain how Iraq will evolve in the long term: perhaps it will become a new Arab democracy seeking peace with Israel; or, as seems more likely, a satellite state of Iran, seeking to spread Iranian influence in the Arab world.

 No one can be certain how the alliances and alignments of states in the Middle East will evolve in the years ahead.
-Israel cannot plan its security around a snapshot of the current Middle Eastern political situation, but rather must take into account several possible scenarios for the evolution of the region.
+Israel cannot plan its security around a snapshot of the current Middle Eastern political situation; instead it must take into account several possible scenarios for the region's evolution.
+This is especially true regarding the "Arab Spring" of 2011, which brought to power many Islamist forces that reject peace with Israel.

-It should be stressed that quaranteeing its security in the event of a massive conventional attack will remain critical for Israel, since even today, in the age of missile proliferation, wars are ultimately decided by the movement of armies and not by the employment of air strikes alone.
-Factually, the massive airpower employed by the United States against Iraq in both 1991 and in 2003 did not bring Saddam Hussein's regime to agree to the terms demanded by the UN Security Council.
+It should be stressed that guaranteeing its security in the event of a massive conventional attack will remain critical for Israel, since even today, in the age of missile proliferation, wars are ultimately decided by the movement of armies and not by the use of air strikes alone.
+The massive airpower employed by the United States against Iraq in both 1991 and 2003 did not bring Saddam Hussein's regime to agree to the terms demanded by the UN Security Council.
 Only the movement of coalition ground forces deep into Iraqi territory ended the conflict.
 As long as ground forces remain the decisive element in determining the outcome of wars, then the conditions affecting land warfare, like terrain, topography, and strategic depth, will continue to be vital elements of Israeli national security.
-Indeed, most of Israel's neighbors still stress the role of heavy armor in their order of battle, making land warfare a major component of the Middle East military balance of power.2
+Indeed, most of Israel's neighbors still stress the role of heavy armor in their order of battle, making land warfare a major component of the Middle Eastern military balance of power.2 day.
+By its presence along the eastern perimeter of the West Bank in the Jordan Valley and the Judean Desert, Israel has been able to prevent weapons smuggling and the infiltration of hostile forces.
+As a result, the West Bank has not become a battlefield for global jihadists, like Afghanistan, Iraq, and Somalia.
+Indeed, one of the most important preconditions of a successful counterinsurgency or counterterrorism strategy is isolating the area of conflict so as to cut off any reinforcement of hostile forces with manpower and material.